BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_evil/goblin_town.md

 - **Immobile** `PASSIVE`

 The Goblin Scribe is automatically Trapped is he loses a Fight.
-In the Move phase, friendly models may move him, as if he were considered to be a Heavy Object.
+In the Move phase, friendly models may move him, as if he were considered to be a [Heavy Object].

 </div>